5 Trends From Paris Fashion Week That Are Already All Over TikTok

 Oblique Cutouts

-Cutouts have been on the rise over the last year, from cute moon crescents to the more controversial "ovary pants," and this season's Paris runways saw tons of oblique cutouts on display.
+Cutouts have been on the rise over the last year, from cute moon crescents to the more controversial "ovary pants", and this season's Paris runways saw tons of oblique cutouts on display.
 While Coperni showcased a side-less blazer, Saint Laurent displayed a long-sleeve, full-length gown with just the sides cut out.
-This trend might seem a little more precarious for everyday life, but London-based creator @ambikadhr shows us that an oblique cutout can actually be v cute.
+This trend might seem a little precarious for everyday life but London-based creator @ambikadhr shows us that an oblique cutout can actually be v. cute.
 Check her in this dark green power suit.

 @ambikadhr feelin like the evil bug in its a bugs life #grwm #fashionweek ♬ TO THE MOON - Jnr Choi & Sam Tompkins